iluwatar/java-design-patterns/optimistic-offline-lock/README.md

 ---
-title: Optimistic Offline Lock
+title: "Optimistic Offline Lock Design Pattern in Java: Implementation & Examples"
-description:
+description: "Explore the Optimistic Offline Lock design pattern in Java with detailed implementation guidelines and practical examples.
+Learn how to manage data concurrency effectively in your Java applications."
 category: Data access
 language: en
 tag: